Fisphame/Trainees-Mod/README.txt

 A Minecraft Forge mod that adds something fun? to the game.

 # Installation
-Download the mod from [Releases](https://github.com/Fisphamce/Trainees-Mod/releases) Of course, you can also select "release" branch to download
+Download the mod from where?
+idk, more on that later.